Skip to main content

 Scenario App sufficient?
 Recommended approach

-One-night Airbnb or hotel Yes, for most threats NoSpy (IR + Wi-Fi + magnetic in one pass)
+One-night Airbnb or hotel room Yes, for most threats NoSpy (IR + Wi-Fi + magnetic in one pass)

 Short-term rental for a week+ Partial NoSpy + iAmNotified for continuous monitoring